glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Highlights

-#### Improved import function
+#### Improved import

 Import of variants in various text formats and ordering of reanalyses from existing samples is now merged into a single import section on the OVERVIEW page, replacing the old `IMPORT` button in the top bar.

+The new import solution includes the possibility to adjust the priority (for the OVERVIEW work lists) for any import involving a sample.
 In addition, it is now possible to search for multiple genes at once (batch query) when ordering a custom reanalysis, e.g. by pasting a list of genes from an external source.
 Both gene names and HGNC ID is supported, and any genes not found are shown as a list that can be copied out.

 <div style="text-indent: 4%;">
     <img src="./img/1-7-batch-filter.png">